Can Alcoa Corporation (AA) Remain Competitive?

 AA’s Market Performance

-AA stocks went down by -3.82% for the week, with a monthly jump of 11.46% and a quarterly performance of -18.21%, while its annual performance rate touched -14.98%.
-The volatility ratio for the week stands at 5.73% while the volatility levels for the past 30 days are set at 6.90% for Alcoa Corporation.
-The simple moving average for the period of the last 20 days is 0.30% for AA stocks with a simple moving average of -33.32% for the last 200 days.
+AA stocks went down by -8.96% for the week, with a monthly drop of -5.94% and a quarterly performance of -23.87%, while its annual performance rate touched -20.51%.
+The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 6.54% for Alcoa Corporation.
+The simple moving average for the period of the last 20 days is -4.94% for AA stocks with a simple moving average of -35.88% for the last 200 days.

 Analysts’ Opinion of AA